adriangargom/Project_LoostWoods/README.md

 ### [Game Design Document](https://docs.google.com/document/d/1yRzMrlOY9arHp1c5qdJEjqAKFTvX-puAGgSh9wGcB34/edit)
 > In the following document, I cover all the implementations of the game and the specification of all the functional
-> requirements pertaining to the development cycle of the project:
+> requirements pertaining to the development cycle of the project.

 ### [User Guide](https://docs.google.com/document/d/1IpntsQElbP21cBSIBbYM9Lc7lxUPbzYvdrQ6ULHa4RY/edit?usp=sharing)
-> This resource contains an explanation of how the game controls and menu work:
+> This resource contains an explanation of how the game controls and menu work.

 ### [Video game Demo Video](https://unity.com/es)
 > This video contains an explanation of how the game works, with all the controls and information about the menu's
 > difficulty levels...

 ### [Video game Executables](https://drive.google.com/drive/folders/12_EV-k7n-ccPQhsmwTfksjR1mu01KHUE?usp=sharing)
-> A link to a shared resource inside Google Drive that contains a Windows and Linux build of the game:
+> A link to a shared resource inside Google Drive that contains a Windows and Linux build of the game.

 ### [Promotional Video](https://www.tiktok.com/@lostwoods_game/video/7375310129727573281?is_from_webapp=1&sender_device=pc&web_id=7365518034058184224)
-> The following link contains a promotional TikTok video that we have to create for the FOL subject
+> The following link contains a promotional TikTok video that we have to create for the FOL subject.